LakshayJ17/stock-market-calculator/README.md

 ## Installation

-To use Market Math, simply visit the [Market Math](https://your-website-url.com) in your web browser.
+To use Market Math, simply visit the stockmarket-calculators.netlify.app in your web browser.

 If you prefer to host it locally: